nasa/astrobee/scripts/docker/readme.md

 ## Building the docker images

+The fastest way to start running the software is to fetch a remote docker image by using the `--remote` option with the `run_headless.sh` and `run.sh` scripts described below.
+Building the docker images is not required.

-To build the docker images, run:
+However, if you need to build a local copy of the docker images, run:

     ./build.sh

 The build script will automatically detect the current Ubuntu OS version and define the docker files variables `UBUNTU_VERSION`, `ROS_VERSION`, and `PYTHON`.
-If a specific version is desired, the option --xenial, --bionic, and --focal is used for ubuntu 16.04, 18.04, and 20.04 docker images, respectively.
+If a specific version is desired, the option `--xenial`, `--bionic`, and `--focal` is used for Ubuntu 16.04, 18.04, and 20.04 docker images, respectively.

-## Run the container
+## Run commands in the container

-To run the docker container:
+To start an interactive shell in the docker container, allowing you to execute arbitrary commands:

-    ./run.sh
+    ./run_headless.sh --remote

 It will automatically detect the current Ubuntu OS version.
-If a specific version is desired, the option --xenial, --bionic, and --focal is used for ubuntu 16.04, 18.04, and 20.04 docker images, respectively.
+If a specific version is desired, the options `--xenial`, `--bionic`, and `--focal` are used for Ubuntu 16.04, 18.04, and 20.04 docker images, respectively.

+With the `--remote` argument, it will fetch and run a pre-built Astrobee docker image.
+Omit the `--remote` argument to run with a docker image built locally by `./build.sh`.

+As the script name suggests, this script doesn't set up the X display, so it can be used to run a docker container from within a headless VM.
+However, graphical applications will not be usable within the resulting shell.

+## Run unit tests in the container

+The `run_tests.sh` script runs within the container and is designed to closely mimic the testing actions in `test_astrobee.Dockerfile`, which is invoked by the `astrobee` GitHub continuous integration workflow.
+You can use it to replicate and debug failed CI tests.

+Example usage:

+    host$ ./run_headless.sh --remote
+    docker# (cd /src/astrobee && catkin build)  # recompile local changes docker# /src/astrobee/src/scripts/docker/run_tests.sh [package]

+The package argument is optional.
+By default, it tests all packages.

+## Run the Astrobee simulator in the container

+To run the Astrobee simulator in the container:

+    ./run.sh --remote

+It takes the same arguments as `run_headless.sh` for selecting the image version to use.

 To add arguments to the launch file in addition to `dds:=false robot:=sim_pub` you can do instead:

-    ./run.sh --args "rviz:=true sviz:=true"
+    ./run.sh --remote --args "rviz:=true sviz:=true"

 *Note: You have to install the nvidia-container-toolkit for the gazebo simulation to run properly*